 Google uses several image metrics, including image name, to figure out what an image is all about.
 For instance, the image name “black-dell-laptop” is better than “DSC001.jpg” (default name saved by the majority of smartphones).

-Now, even though Google’s machine learning has improved quite a bit in the past few years, it still fails when it comes to identifying certain images.
+Now, even though Google’s machine learning has improved quite a bit in the past few years, it still fails when it comes to identifying certain optimize images.
 This is when Google uses the file name to identify the image.

 Therefore, it’s important to add an appropriate image name so that the crawler can easily understand the image context.
 However, that doesn’t mean that you should stuff the image name with the target keyword.
 Keep it as informative and as descriptive as possible and try to add keywords naturally.